Content on this page requires a newer version of Adobe Flash Player.

 • Runny eyes, nose or ears

-• Scruffy coat
+• Scruffy dull coat

 • Persistent lack of appetite